GLIKCH/CS-370-Current-Emerging-Trends/README.md

- # SNHU CS-370-X6161 Readme
+ # SNHU CS-370 Readme
  Joel De Alba,
  Southern New Hampshire University,
  Professor Timothy Alexander,
  August 20, 2023

-Welcome to the CS-370-X6161 Current/Emerging Trends in CS 23EW6 assignments repository.
+Welcome to the CS-370 Current/Emerging Trends assignments repository.
 This repo contains code and documentation for assignments in the course focusing on Week 5 to Week 7.
 Here's a quick overview of completed assignments:
 ##

 Week 5 Module 5